 2018-19: Conducted a Market Assessment to Bring Visibility to Jordanian and Refugee-led SMEs

-- In-person surveys and verification of more than 300 Jordanian and refugee-led businesses
+- This included in-person surveys and verification of more than 350 Jordanian and refugee-led businesses

-- Produce a public report offering market and business insights, recommendations for supporting the growth of enterprises in Jordan
+- Produced a public report offering market and business insights, recommendations for supporting the growth of enterprises in Jordan (link below)

-- Identify businesses with high growth and investment potential
+- Identified businesses with high growth and investment potential

-Provide Training and Advisory to Increase Enterprise Commercial Knowledge and Competitiveness
+2020-21: Offer Training to Increase Enterprise Commercial Knowledge and Competitiveness

 - Offer one-on-one advisory services and in-person training sessions

-- Enrollment in tailored virtual training and mentorship
+- Enroll SMEs in tailored virtual training and mentorship

 2020-21: Facilitate Investment and Supply Chain Opportunities

 - Generate on-demand business profiles that meet specifications for buyers, investors and other stakeholders

 Donors and Partners